-Shopify’s analytics track all the activities of customers of an online retailer.
-It breaks the activity into online sales, draft orders, mobile orders and more.
-You can even embed Shopify Buy Buttons into your online store, blog or website.
-Shopify will also track the total number of store visits, repeat customers and the number of orders.
+Shopify’s analytics track all the activities of customers of an online retailer as metrics.
+It breaks the activity into online sales, draft orders, mobile orders, and more.
+You can even embed Shopify Buy Buttons into your online store, blog, social media, or website.
+Shopify will also track the total number of store visits, customer acquisition, repeat customers, customer retention, conversion rate, and the number of orders.

-In-store retailers may find that robust point of sale (POS) platforms like Lightspeed Retail are a better fit.
-Lightspeed Retail helps retailers process transactions, manage inventory and track repeat customer behavior.
-It also provides detailed reporting features so retailers can view longterm trends and the overall health of their business.
+In-store retailers may find that robust point of sale (POS) platforms such as Lightspeed Retail are a better fit.
+Lightspeed Retail helps retailers process transactions, manage inventory turnover, and track repeat customer behavior.
+It also provides detailed reporting features so retailers can view long term trends and the overall health of their business.

 What Do You Need to Do Right Now?

 Start monitoring KPIs and making more informed decisions with these next actions:

 - Most retail POS systems on the market today offer some level of reporting and analytics tools.
 If you don’t have a retail POS systems in place, you have to start there.
 These systems are essential to the process of monitoring KPIs.

 - If you do have a POS in place, see if your current software offers reporting and analytics functionality.
 If not, ask your vendor whether they offer an analytics module that you can upgrade to.
 If the vendor doesn’t offer an analytics module, consider investing in a stand-alone retail analytics system that integrates with your POS.